sipbs-compbiol/Kiepas_et_al_2024_16S/README.md

 # README.md - Kiepas_et_al_2023_16S: 16S taxonomy and clustering is not a proxy for taxonomy in *Streptomyces*

-This repository contains all supplementary information for analyses reported in Kiepas *et al.* (2023) descibing inconsistencies between taxonomies inferred using 16S and whole-genome identities in *Streptomyces*.
+This repository contains all supplementary information for analyses reported in Kiepas *et al.* (2023) describing inconsistencies between taxonomies inferred using 16S and whole-genome identities in *Streptomyces*.

-This repository is provided to enable both reproduction and independed exploration of the analysis reported in this manuscript.
+This repository is provided to enable both reproduction and independent exploration of the analysis reported in this manuscript.

 ## Table of contents